 - Make faces with your baby.
 This is a game you can play together from birth.
 If you stick out your tongue or make an ‘O’ with your lips, some babies can do the same.

-- Give your baby a soft toy or rattle to touch and hold.
+- Give your baby a soft toy or rattle to reach for and touch.
 You could try this when your baby is a few weeks old.

-- Gently rock or massage your baby.
+- Gently rock, stroke or massage your baby.
 You could also touch your baby’s toes and fingers and even play a naming game.

 - Listen to wind chimes, birds or different types of music.

 It’s a good idea to follow your baby’s lead during play.
-For example, if your baby is fascinated by a falling leaf, join in on the experience.
-You could even say, ‘Yes, look at those leaves falling’.
+For example, if your baby is fascinated by the feel of a teddy bear, join in with the experience.
+You could even say, ‘Yes, teddy feels soft’.
 But if your baby isn’t interested in an activity or is too tired to play, it’s probably time to try something else.

 There’s a lot for your newborn baby to learn about the world.
 Depending on your baby’s temperament